tredden330/rnaseq_compare/README.md

 ## Instructions
 1. download accession values from rna-seq of interest from [SRA](this)
     - download: send to -> file -> summary
-2. move file into same directory as
+2. move file into same directory as fetch_data.sh
+    - ensure SRAtoolkit, FASTQC, STAR, and trimgalore are installed and available